BootsOnTheGround-3Caretakers/three-caretakers-v001/README.md

 # three-careakers-v001  -- "BabyAPI"

 These are currently run off my server.
-I will be pushing to heroku soon.
+I will not push to Heroku.
+I'm just leaving this on and using ngrok to tunnel.
+(I will update the server address below if it needs to change).

 ### Routes
 These are the routes: (replace the replaceme.com with the IP and port or hostname and port)